top of page

 The most prominent gun control advocate in the country instructed his million-plus social media followers that the Second Amendment is “essentially a right to a national guard.”

-Despite being repudiated by both the American public and the Supreme Court, “collective right” clearly still exerts a powerful influence on policy.
-It is what allowed federal courts to validate every gun control law challenged from the mid-20th century until 2008, yet those same restrictions are still routinely upheld despite the night-and-day shift from a legal framework in which civilians have no arms rights to one in which they do.
-It's critical to understand that this continued devotion to “collective right” not only enables the ban on firearm possession by cannabis patients, but would allow an expanded Supreme Court to overturn Heller and endorse a ban on all firearms.
+Despite being repudiated by the American public and the Supreme Court, “collective right” clearly still exerts a powerful influence on policy.
+It is the basis on which federal courts validated literally every challenged gun control law until 2008, yet even the most ineffective and ridiculous restrictions are still routinely passed and upheld despite the night-and-day shift from a legal framework in which civilians have no arms rights to one in which they do.

 bottom of page